project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/13-gregory-landua-the-role-of-blockchain-in-regenerative-agriculture-and-much-more.md

 ---
-title: 13 Gregory Landua, the role of blockchain in regenerative agriculture, and much more
+title: 13 Gregory Landua The Role Of Blockchain In Regenerative Agriculture And Much More
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-06-04)